 Croatia is one of the most popular destinations in Europe.
 It’s the go-to spot for stunning beaches, rugged islands, historic architecture, and all the sailing you could ask for.

-But, despite all crowds, the country is vastly underappreciated.
+I think the country is vastly underappreciated.

 The tourism focus in the country is usually Hvar, Split, Dubrovnik, Istria, or the famed Plitvice Lakes.
-So much of the rest of the country is largely ignored.
-I saw few tourists in Karlovac, Rastoke, or Slunj.
+Too much of the rest of the country is largely ignored.
+I saw so few tourists in Karlovac, Rastoke, or Slunj.
 Zagreb didn’t have a lot either, despite it being the capital city.
 Slavonia?
 Barely a soul goes there.

-I love visiting Croatia.
 Spend longer than you plan and get off the beaten path to really see the magic of the country.

 This travel guide to Croatia can give you the tips and tricks you need so you can plan the ultimate adventure there.